-Section 1 of the document notes that a series of fixes are contained within the SPD that are consistent with Local Plan policy requirements.

-Some of the fixes are spatial in nature and comprise site features that will be retained or will remain functional once the proposed development is delivered.
+- 3.31 Section 1 of the document notes that a series of fixes are contained within the SPD that are consistent with Local Plan policy requirements. - 3.32 Some of the fixes are spatial in nature and comprise site features that will be retained or will remain functional once the proposed development is delivered.
 These assets have been excluded from the developable area.
-Planning applications must demonstrate how they have responded to these fixes and sensitively integrated the assets into any proposals.

-Other fixes have been informed by policy requirements set out in the development plan that are not spatially specific about how they should be accommodated in the proposals for Toton and Chetwynd Barracks.
+Planning applications must demonstrate how they have responded to these fixes and sensitively integrated the assets into any proposals. - 3.33 Other fixes have been informed by policy requirements set out in the development plan that are not spatially specific about how they should be accommodated in the proposals for Toton and Chetwynd Barracks.
 They are typically defined by reference to a prescribed amount of land for certain facilities or uses.
-These requirements have informed the layers set out in the following sub-sections of the SPD, and where appropriate, are further referenced in Section 4.

-Policy 3.2 Part D, xxiii) seeks the off-site relocation of the electricity sub-station, sewage treatment works and railway assets located either side of the railway subject to agreement with the relevant operators, the viability of such proposals and appropriate relocation sites being identified and secured.
-Based on the further work undertaken in support of this SPD, which has included further discussions with landowners and statutory undertakers, it has been concluded that it will not be viable to re-locate the electricity sub-station or sewage treatment works.
+These requirements have informed the layers set out in the following sub-sections of the SPD, and where appropriate, are further referenced in Section 4. - 3.34 Policy 3.2 Part D, xxiii) seeks the off-site relocation of the electricity substation, sewage treatment works and railway assets located either side of the railway subject to agreement with the relevant operators, the viability of such proposals and appropriate relocation sites being identified and secured.
+Based on the further work undertaken in support of this SPD, which has included further discussions with landowners and statutory undertakers, it has been concluded that it will not be viable to re-locate the electricity substation or sewage treatment works.
 They are therefore reflected in the list of fixes.
-However, to ensure the creation of a high-quality place, to maximise the amount of land available for development and to accord with Part A, vi) of Policy 3.2, undergrounding of the high voltage electricity cables at the south of the site will be required.

-The operational railway assets west and east of the Erewash Valley Railway Line are owned by Network Rail and a rail depot operator.
-It is intended that affected Network Rail assets will be re-located as part of the proposals being brought forward for High Speed 2.
+However, to ensure the creation of a high-quality place, to maximise the amount of land available for development and to accord with Part A, vi) of Policy 3.2, undergrounding of the high voltage electricity cables at the south of the site will be required. - 3.35 The operational railway assets west and east of the Erewash Valley Railway Line are owned by Network Rail and a rail depot operator.
 The Toton Traction Maintenance Depot complex (TMD) owned by a rail operator will only be re-located subject to an appropriate relocation site being identified and secured, and these proposals being demonstrated to be both feasible and viable.
 In the event that relocation of the TMD cannot be secured, its ongoing operation will be protected.
 These matters will be considered by the East Midlands Development Corporation programme, working in partnership with the rail depot operator and other local partners.
 Therefore, this SPD contains proposals which set out what could be achieved if the railway assets are re-located.
 It also includes guidance on how development should have regard to 'agent of change' principles which will ensure that any development in the vicinity of existing railway assets is compatible with their ongoing operation.
-These operational railway assets are shown in the map of existing land uses on page 21.
+These operational railway assets are shown in the map of existing land uses on page 21. - 3.36 The NET tram stop at Toton Lane is adjoined by a large car park.

-The Hybrid Bill for High Speed 2 will make appropriate provisions for the construction and operation of a high speed railway line, railway station, road access, associated car parking and other ancillary facilities.

-The NET tram stop at Toton Lane is adjoined by a large car park.
 Whilst the principle of consolidating the car park would be supported (for example by providing a multistorey car park that frees up further land for development), discussions with Nottingham City Council as the owner of the tram network suggest that this is unlikely to be viable at present.
 The car park will therefore need to remain in its current configuration until a viable scheme comes forward.

-Fig 21.
-Traction Maintenance Depot at Toton Sidings